jmacego/jmacego.github.io/resume.md

 Cisco certified with fifteen years’ experience and an exceptional ability to bring creative solutions to deep problems.
 Ability to build and maintain user-friendly networks of any size.
 Strong background in a variety of programming languages and technologies.
 Seeking the opportunity to be an asset to a company and fellow coworkers.
 Able to achieve Cisco Certified Internetwork Expert (CCIE) Routing and Switching or Service Provider certifications on relatively short notice if required.

 ## Core Qualifications
-* Knowledgeable of routing and switching, the OSI model, TCP/IP, and Cisco networks
+* Knowledgeable of routing and switching, the OSI model (but remember TCP/IP is based on the 4-layer DoD model), TCP/IP, and Cisco networks
 * Experience with a variety of Routing & Switching protocols including OSPF, EIGRP, RIP, BGP, VPNs, MPLS, VLANs, etherchannel LAGs, and VTP
 * Capable of training other employees in use of networks and software
 * In-depth understanding of multiple operating systems (Linux, Windows, OSX)
-* Experience working in: Perl, Python, Ruby, C, JavaScript, and Java
+* Experience working in: Perl, Python, Ruby, C, JavaScript
 * Excellent public speaking and presentation skills

 ## Experience